Photo by Julia Ruiz Pozuelo (licensed under CC-BY)

 You find more information on the About page of Our World in Data.

-Another web publication focuses on economic inequality: In the Chartbook of Economic Inequality my colleagues Tony Atkinson and Salvatore Morelli and I present the empirical evidence on how income and wealth inequality has changed over the last decades.
+This web publication focuses on economic inequality.
+Tony Atkinson, Joe Hasell, Salvatore Morelli, and I are presenting the data on how income and wealth inequality have changed over the last decades.

 Published articles